Portland Timbers: Supporters

+Supporters often organized outside of match days, meeting through the Soccer City USA message board.
+Here fans discussed the club and its future during the USL era.
+Many supporters also contributed to the "MLS to Portland" website, which supported the broader idea of moving the club to MLS.
+These efforts eventually led to the formation of the 107ist, a structured supporters' group with a democratically elected board to function as a liaison for the fans to the club.
+The 107ist manages supporter activities and provides a framework for fan involvement in club-led initiatives.

 In 2019, the Timbers Army made national news as they clashed with the MLS front office over the use of the Iron Front symbol on flags flown by Timbers supporters.
 MLS banned the anti-fascist symbol along with far-right regalia in a blanket ban of "political signage", which the Army contested, arguing in a statement that opposition to fascism, racism, and sexism was not political.
 A protracted public battle between the Army and MLS brass occurred, culminating in a protest during the August game against Seattle where the TA deliberately stayed silent for the first 33 minutes of the nationally televised clash to commemorate 1933, the year that the Iron Front was disbanded in Nazi Germany.

 After the protests by the Timbers Army gained media exposure, Major League Soccer officials announced they would meet with the Army and other supporter groups around the league.
 A month later, on September 24, 2019, the league announced it would be reversing the policy that prohibited the Iron Front, allowing Timbers supporters to use the symbol again.
 This was a rare instance in American sports (and one of the first in MLS) that a supporter group had directly taken on the league with an organized response and forced a change in policy.